-There is no assurance of continued growth or that the Company can adapt to the challenges of the changing competitive environment.
+There is no assurance that the Company will grow its business in the future or that the Company can adapt to the challenges of the changing competitive environment.

 From 2015 to 2017, the Company experienced a decline in the demand for its products, as craft beer growth rates slowed and the hard cider category declined.
 From 2018 to 2021, the Company experienced increases in demand for its products, driven by growth in its Truly and Twisted Tea brands, and grew 13%, 22%, 37% and 22% in depletion volume for 2018, 2019, 2020 and 2021, respectively.
-During the year ended December 25, 2021, the market for hard seltzer products experienced decelerating growth trends, which resulted in the annual volume growth rate declining from 158% in 2020 to 13% in 2021.
-The 2021 slowdown in growth trends greatly impacted the Company's volume of production and shipments, as well as its volume projections for the future.
-The 2021 volume reduction resulted in increased supply chain related costs which were recorded during the second half of the year.
+During 2021 and into 2022, the market for hard seltzer products experienced decelerating growth trends, which resulted in a depletion volume decline of 5% in 2022.
+The slowdown in growth trends greatly impacted the Company's volume of production and shipments, as well as its volume projections for the future.
+The volume reduction resulted in increased supply chain related costs.
 These direct costs include the destruction of excess inventory, provisions for excess and obsolete inventories, property, plant and equipment impairments, write-offs of third-party production prepayments and provisions for costs associated with the termination of various third-party production contracts.
-The combined expense of \$102.9 million recognized for the above items contributed to the Company's decrease in operating income from 2020.

-The Company is targeting shipment and depletion volume growth of between 4% and 10% in 2022.
-The Company's ability to sustain growth trends and meet these targets may be affected by an increasing number of competing beverages.
+The Company is targeting a decline in shipment and depletion volume of between 2% and 8% in 2023.
+The Company's ability to meet these targets may be affected by an increasing number of competing beverages.
 The development of new products by the Company to meet these challenges may lead to reduced sales of the Company's existing brands and there is no guarantee that these new product initiatives will generate stable long term volume.
 Additionally, changes in the use of media and technology are impacting the economics of how brands are marketed to drinkers and may be diminishing the traditional competitive advantage the Company may have had in buying national media relative to smaller brands.
 While the Company believes that a combination of innovation, new brand messaging and exploration of new media, and increased investment and sales execution can lead to increased demand, there is no guarantee that the Company's actions will be successful in maintaining the Company's historical levels of profitability.
 Reduced sales, among other factors, could lead to lower brewery utilization, lower funds available to invest in brand support and reduced profitability, and these challenges may require a different mix and level of marketing investments to stabilize and grow volumes.
 A lower growth environment or periods of sales declines will present challenges for the Company to motivate and retain employees, maintain the current levels of distributor and retailer support of its brands, and fund its current brand investment levels, and could potentially require a review of long term organization and brewery needs.
-Currently, the Company believes it can continue to grow in 2022 and in future years, but there is no guarantee its efforts will be successful or profitable.
+Currently, the Company believes it can meet its volume targets in 2023 and return to volume growth in future years, but there is no guarantee its efforts will be successful or profitable.